Temporal-Difference estimation of dynamic discrete choice models: Estimation of dynamic discrete games

 \section{Estimation of dynamic discrete games}

-So far we have considered applications of our algorithm to single agent models, where we have argued that there are substantial computational and statistical gains from using our procedure.
-These gains are magnified when extended to estimation of dynamic discrete games.
+So far we have considered applications of our algorithm to single-agent models, where we have argued that there are substantial computational and statistical gains from using our procedure.
+These gains are magnified when extended to the estimation of dynamic discrete games.

 Our setup is based on \citet{AguirregabiriaMira2010}.
 We assume a single Markov-Perfect-Equilibrium setup where multiple players $i=1,2,\dots,N$ play against each other in $M$ different markets.
-We observe the state of play for $T$ time-periods, where $T\ll N$.
+Each player chooses among $A$ mutually exclusive actions to maximize an infinite horizon objective.
+We observe the state of play for $T$ time periods, where both $T$ and the number of players $N$ are assumed fixed while $M\to\infty$.
 Utility of the players in any time period is affected by the actions of all the others, and a set of states $x$ that are observed by all players.
-The per period utility is denoted by $z_{i}(a_{i},a_{-i},x)^{\intercal}\theta^{*}$ for each player $i$, for some finite dimensional parameter $\theta^{*}$, where $a_{i}$ denotes player $i$'s action and $a_{-i}$ denotes the actions of all other players .
-Evolution of the states in the next period is determined by the transition probability $f_{X}(x^{\prime}\vert a,x)$ where ${\bf a}:=(a_{1},\dots,a_{N})$ denotes the actions of all the players.
-We denote by $x_{tm}$ the state at market $m$ in time period $t,$ and by $a_{itm}$ the action of player $i$ at time $t$ in market $m$.
-We also let $P_{i}(a_{i}\vert x_{t})$ denote the choice probability of player $i$ taking action $a_{i}$ when the state is $x_{t}.$
+The per-period utility is denoted by $z_{i}(a_{i},a_{-i},x)^{\intercal}\theta^{*}+e_{i}$ for each player $i$, for some finite-dimensional parameter $\theta^{*}$, where $a_{i}$ denotes player $i$'s action, $a_{-i}$ denotes the actions of all other players and $e_{i}$ is an idiosyncratic error term.
+As in Section \ref{sec:Temporal-difference-learning-alg}, we take $\theta^{*}$ to be scalar to simplify the notation; all our results continue to hold for vector valued $\theta$, as long as each dimension is treated separately.
+Evolution of the states in the next period is determined by the transition density $K(x^{\prime}\vert a,x)$ where ${\bf a}:=(a_{1},\dots,a_{N})$ denotes the actions of all the players.
+We denote by $x_{tm}$ the state at market $m$ in time period $t,$ by ${\bf a}_{tm}$ the vector of actions by all players at time $t$ in market $m$, and by $a_{itm}$ the action of player $i$ at time $t$ in market $m$.
+We also let $P_{i}(a_{i}\vert x_{t})$ denote the choice probability of player $i$ taking action $a_{i}$ when the state is $x_{t}$ , and define $e(a_{i},x):=\gamma-\ln P_{i}(a_{i}\vert x)$.

 As in the single agent case, the parameters $\theta^{*}$ can be obtained as solutions to the pseudo-likelihood function: